tomachinz/AminoSee/README.md

 ## To Do List

+- [ ] Test how it works with RNA
+- [ ] Implement bi-directional DNA.
+It currently is reading all sequences without concern for transcription direction.
+My bad.
 - [x] Implement streaming architecture
 - [x] Node CLI to convert DNA into PNG
 - [ ] Zip file open